-When it comes to investing in risk assets like stocks, one mistake I’ve made is going on “gut instinct” and 20 minutes of internet research.
+When it comes to investing in risk-based assets like stocks, one mistake I’ve made is going on gut instinct and 20 minutes of internet research.

 In college I decided to start investing as a way to build my retirement.
 Good plan.
-But I also decided to invest in companies I knew and liked, rather than actually understanding them.
+But I invested in companies I knew and liked, rather than actually understanding them.
 Bad plan.

 When dealing with investments that can go south, don’t invest without a clue.
-If you’re thinking about stocks, there’s plenty of online research and information available there for free, not to mention TV shows and library books.
+If you’re thinking about stocks, there’s plenty of research and other information available online for free, not to mention in library books.
 There’s no reason to be uninformed.